Shanty34/Password-Manger-/README.md

-# Dummy Python Application
+# Python Application

-A dummy password manager with GUI written in python.
+A  password manager with GUI written in python.

 Requires MySQL server.